WhatYouThing/SimpleSniper/README.md

 - Webhook notifications

 # Dependencies
-- Uou will need to install the latest release of Node.js, which you can get from here: https://nodejs.org/en/
+- You will need to install the latest release of Node.js, which you can get from here: https://nodejs.org/en/

 # Installation (Windows)
 - To install the script and get it working, head over to the releases tab and download the most recent SimpleSniper.zip file.